awsdocs/aws-kms-developer-guide/doc_source/tagging-keys.md

 # Tagging Keys<a name="tagging-keys"></a>

+Many AWS services support resource tags\.
+You can use tags to label, identify, and categorize your resources across AWS services\.

+AWS KMS supports resource tags on [customer master keys](concepts.md#master_keys) \(CMKs\)\.
 You can add, change, and delete resource tags for [customer managed CMKs](concepts.md#master_keys)\.
+AWS KMS doesn't support resource tags on aliases and you cannot create or manage the tags on [AWS managed CMKs](concepts.md#master_keys)\.

-Each tag consists of a *tag key* and a *tag value* that you define\.
+Each resource tag consists of a *tag key* and a *tag value* that you define\.
 For example, the tag key might be "Cost Center" and the tag value might be "87654\."
-You cannot tag [AWS managed CMKs](concepts.md#master_keys)\.
+You can attach the same tag, with the same tag key and tag value, to multiple CMKs\.
+However, every tag on a CMK must have a different tag key\.
+For example, you cannot have more than one "Cost Center" tag key on the same CMK\.
+For detailed information about resource tags, see [Tagging AWS Resources](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the *AWS General Reference*\.

 When you add tags to your AWS resources, AWS generates a cost allocation report with usage and costs aggregated by tags\.
 You can use this feature to track AWS KMS costs for a project, application, or cost center\.
 For more information about using tags for cost allocation, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
 For information about the rules that apply to tag keys and tag values, see [User\-Defined Tag Restrictions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation-tag-restrictions.html) in the *AWS Billing and Cost Management User Guide*\.

 **Topics**
 + [Managing CMK Tags \(Console\)](#manage-tags)